 The Rx Block represents the model for the serial data link receiver for the simulation side of the circuit drawing.
 Pressing Rx on the Main Menu brings up the Rx Configuration Menu.
 Here, you may apply CTLE equalization, perform clock recovery, and apply FFE/DFE equalization.
-You also configure PAM-4 versus NRZ Rx modeling in this block.
 Alternatively, you may set up an AMI model that uses imported equalization files to emulate actual silicon.
 For more information, see the Rx Block Overview.
 Note: the Rx load is defined in the Embed Block, not the Rx Block.